The valve cover sits on top of the cylinder head and does just what its name suggests; covers the valves.

-Most valve cover gaskets are from molded rubber.
+Most valve cover gaskets are made from molded rubber.

-The valve cover gasket is very delicate and prone to oil leaks.
-Over time the gasket becomes brittle and will crack due to exposure to dirt, debris, heat and other elements.
-When this occurs, the gasket can lose its integrity and leak.
-If not replaced in time, a bad valve cover gasket can lead to complete engine failure.
+So, The valve cover gasket is very delicate and prone to oil leaks.
+Over time it becomes brittle and will crack due to exposure to dirt; debris, heat and other elements.
+When this occurs, it can lose its integrity and leak.
+If not replaced in time; it can lead to complete engine failure.

 Always Start With A Visual Inspection: